openregister/www.openregister.org/index.md

   - /list_of_registers
 ---

-Registers are described by the [government UK digital strategy 2017](https://www.gov.uk/government/publications/uk-digital-strategy) as a national data infrastructure of authoritative lists that are held once across government.
+The UK digital strategy describes registers as a national data infrastructure of authoritative lists that are held once across government.

+If you’re a government service provider, you can use an API to [get access to current and reliable data from registers](https://registers.cloudapps.digital/).

+If you’re interested in managing a register, you can find out [how to become a custodian](https://www.gov.uk/guidance/registers-becoming-a-custodian).

-The [better use of data](https://www.gov.uk/government/publications/government-transformation-strategy-2017-to-2020/government-transformation-strategy-better-use-of-data) section of the [government transformation strategy 2017 to 2020](https://www.gov.uk/government/publications/government-transformation-strategy-2017-to-2020) cites [a list of potential data registers](https://www.gov.uk/government/publications/government-transformation-strategy-2017-to-2020/government-transformation-strategy-appendix-list-of-potential-data-registers).
+The better use of data section of the government transformation strategy 2017 to 2020 includes [a list of potential registers](https://www.gov.uk/government/publications/government-transformation-strategy-2017-to-2020/government-transformation-strategy-appendix-list-of-potential-data-registers).

 ## Guidance
 <p>Official <a href="https://www.gov.uk/government/collections/registers-guidance">guidance on registers</a> is published on <a href="https://www.gov.uk">GOV.UK</a>.</p>